Duke University Job Descriptions

 Uses expertise in research design to develop protocols or research proposals.

-Oversees the research resources and/or finance processes for a broad research portfolio.
+Oversees the research resources and finance processes for a broad research portfolio.
+Works with central offices to optimize process.

 Communicates effectively with others, regardless of reporting relationship, to accomplish shared work objectives.
+Establishes and assigns activities toother managers to accomplish goals of the broad research portfolio.

 Required Qualifications at this Level